acorg/lispmds/README.md

 If pymol causes your screen to flicker crazily try running `pymol -M` to force mono mode.
-If that works, you can set an environment variable so that the lisp MDS gui will know to invoke pymol with the `-M` flag.
+If that works, you can set an environment variable so that the lisp MDS gui (when you finally run it - see below) will know to invoke pymol with the `-M` flag.
 Put this into your `~/.bashrc` file:

 ```
 export MDS_PYMOL_FORCE_MONO=1